 There are several different stages of editing and you need to understand exactly what you're looking for.
 Here I have explained the differences between the main stages, in the order in which they should take place.

 This is the earliest stage of editing and addresses the broad issues of structure, theme, audience, plot and characterisation.
 A developmental editor will also consider timelines, scenes, language and tone.
-I do not currently offer this type of editing, but I can help you find someone suitable if this is what you need.

 Once you're satisfied with your overall manuscript, it is time to move to copyediting.
 This focusses on improving your writing by ensuring there is a consistent, accurate presentation throughout and that the text flows.
 Additionally, errors in grammar, spelling and punctuation will be corrected.
 It can also include reference-checking, making sure that figures and images are in the right place, and that hyperlinks work.
 It can be particularly useful if English is not your first language.